slhck/ffmpeg-normalize/README.md

 **A very quick how-to:**

-1. Install ffmpeg
+1. Install a recent version of [ffmpeg](https://ffmpeg.org/download.html)
 2. Run `pip3 install ffmpeg-normalize`
 3. Run `ffmpeg-normalize /path/to/your/file.mp4`
-4. Done! 🎧
+4. Done! 🎧 (the file will be in a folder called `normalized`)

 Read on for more info.